varunkumardev/amitmerchant1990.github.io/_posts/2020-05-14-search-history-command-terminal.md

 The vice-versa is also possible where you can press <kbd>Ctrl</kbd> + <kbd>R</kbd> and then type in your search keyword, which will work just like I've mentioned previously.

-Behind the scene, the command will search through `~/.bash_history` where history of all the commands gets maintained.
+Behind the scene, the command will search through `~/.bash_history` where the history of all the commands gets maintained.

 Very handy, right?